yssource/rhai/doc/src/patterns/control.md

 Use this when the API is relatively simple and clean, and the number of functions is small enough.

-For a complex API involving lots of functions, or an API that is object-based, use the [Singleton Command Object]({{rootUrl}}/patterns/singleton.md) pattern instead.
+For a complex API involving lots of functions, or an API that has a clear object structure, use the [Singleton Command Object]({{rootUrl}}/patterns/singleton.md) pattern instead.